errortek/UltraTextEdit-UWP/README.md

 # UTE UWP+
-A successor to UTE UWP, aiming to fix many of its flaws with a new codebase and better features.
+A successor to UTE UWP, aiming to fix many of its flaws with a new codebase and better features.<br>
 Join the official Discord server to get exclusive sneek peeks and development updates! https://discord.gg/cjxyyr6r2G
 ### Statistics